vanska/pikku-i18n/README.md

-# Tiny i18n library for ES6 and React
+# pikku-i18n

+> "Pikku" means tiny in the Finnish language.

-Built especially for GatsbyJS and React without the need for suspense in SSR.
+A tiny i18n ES6 library built especially for GatsbyJS and React without the need for suspense for SSR.
 Provides most commonly used i18n functionalities for static site rendering with Gatsby.

 Features: